 For Traffic Reasons

-There’s nothing as annoying as been stopped in the lane.
-This would cause delay and travelers on the lane would be impatient.
-Metal detected on the hats can make the security officers stop you for a thorough check.
+There’s nothing as annoying as being stopped in the lane.
+This would cause delays and travelers on the lane would be impatient.
+Metal detecting on the hats can make the security officers stop you for a thorough check.
 To avoid this, just remove the hat and follow their rules.

 Exceptions to Hat Through TSA Precheck